nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 So, it is going to attempt to bite you bite you too.
 Excellent.
 So you are Maybe it'll work that time.
 Excuse me.
 Not this time either.

 So it's going to gnaw on you for six additional points of damage.
 Sure.
 Rules.
-K. While he's looking that up, Samir, you are up.
+K. While he's looking that up, Simear, you are up.

 Do I have to somehow specially designate that I am using my, whatever, mage spell, or can I just use the first rank spell and that's that?
 You can just use the first rank spell and it counts as it.
 Yep.
 Okay.
 May as well.

 Yep.
 I better.
 Blast the living snow out of that thing.
 Fuck.
 Okay.

 So thunder strike on that little guy.
 Alright.
 I need to show this one creature basic reflex.
 Alright.
 He's going to attempt to get out of the way.

+---

+### Session Play - Part 5

 He's going to succeed.
 I'll go ahead and roll damage.
 Yeah.
 He does.
 Woof.